Azure/azure-sdk-for-ios/README.md

 ### Prerequisites

-The client libraries are written in modern Swift 5.
+* The client libraries are written in modern Swift 5.
 Due to this, Xcode 10.2 or higher is required to use these libraries.
+* You must have an [Azure subscription](https://azure.microsoft.com/free/) to use these libraries.

-## Packages available
+### Libraries available

 Currently, the client libraries are in **preview**.
 These libraries follow the [Azure SDK Design Guidelines for iOS](https://azure.github.io/azure-sdk/ios_introduction.html) and share a number of core features such as HTTP retries, logging, transport protocols, authentication protocols, etc., so that once you learn how to use these features in one client library, you will know how to use them in other client libraries.
 You can learn about these shared features in [AzureCore](sdk/core/AzureCore/README.md).